 - 4X additional Membership Rewards points

 While these Amex Offers may be found on several American Express credit cards, there's a reason to activate them using a Business Platinum Card.
-The Business Platinum Card typically offers a statement credit for Dell purchases of up $100 between January and June and another $100 between July and December.
-However, to help offset some of the pain of COVID-19, American Express has added an additional $100 statement credit for both May-June and July-December:
+To help offset some of the pain of COVID-19, American Express added an additional $100 statement credit for both May-June and July-December 2020:

 Also, you can take advantage of shopping portal offers to get even better value.
 These offers can really add up and was an integral part of how I earned 9,700 points from one day of online shopping.